McKenzie Institute Online Courses

 Through the analysis of all case studies, registrants will improve their clinical decision making as related to the application of Mechanical Diagnosis and Therapy to patients presenting with cervical, lumbar and extremity problems.

-Both course volumes utilize interactive McKenzie Assessment forms throughout all cases.
+All course volumes utilize interactive McKenzie Assessment forms throughout all cases.
 The cases presented were taken from actual patients seen by senior instructors of The McKenzie Institute.

 To thoroughly study and work through each of the eight-case volumes, expect an average of 12 total contact hours.
 Your registration will remain active for 90 days.